-Happy Father's Day!
-If you're like me you might be using amazon prime and Target pickup for a few last minute items to celebrate the dads in our life.
-What better gift than a book that can be shared?
-Here are a few titles on the beauty of fatherhood and also a few that acknowledge moms aren't the only ones who resort to mom-jeans and struggle with losing our identities.
+Here are a few titles on the beauty of fatherhood and also a few that acknowledge women aren't the only ones who (at times) resort to "mom-jeans" and struggle with balancing their new and old identities.

 My Dad Used to Be So Cool by Keith Negley.
 For the dad who was in a rock and roll band and now spends more time folding laundry.
 It's important to let him know that he's still your own personal rockstar.

 Thunder Boy Jr. by Sherman Alexie.
 Thunder Boy is named after his father and wants to feel unique.
 His thoughtful father comes up with the perfect name for Junior.

 Naptastrophe!
 By Jarrett J. Krosoczka.
 Did your dad warn you, “Be careful what you ask for?”
 This funny tale of a child who does not want to nap shows exactly what happens when you get your wish…errands with dad.